How to Change Link Color in Shopify (2026)

 You might also be interested in

-How to Change Button Text in Shopify (2026)
+How to Change Heading Font Size in Shopify (2026)

-Learn how to change padding and margin in Shopify — using Theme Editor section sliders and custom CSS for precise spacing control.
+Learn how to change heading font sizes in Shopify — global Typography settings in the Theme Editor plus custom CSS for precise control.